jjvanzon/Circular-Language-Spec/spec/overview.md

 - ![](images/Circle%20Language%20Spec%20Overview.009.png)

   Parameters are like instructions passed along with a command that could make the command behave differently.
 This documentation tries to view parameters as a relationship between commands and objects.
 It entertains an idea of how *command parameters* and *class methods* might be interchangeable, as if they might be one and the same concept.
-It is not sure, if this idea will still be in there in the future.
+It is not sure, if this idea might still be in there in the future.
 Also a diagram notation of commands and parameters is suggested.

 ### [Modules](modules.md)